 Given the powerful dominance of pH over supersaturation, I decided to not add a figure showing that supersaturation fell – it would be redundant.

 Although potassium alkali – potassium citrate or potassium bicarbonate preparations are an obvious and widely used treatment, the kind of patients involved – often older, diabetic – may not tolerate large amounts of extra potassium without increasing serum potassium.
 Especially, common and effective blood pressure medications such as angiotensin converting enzyme inhibitors or receptor blockers can worsen the risk.
 Typically most clinicians are aware of the problem and proceed based on serum potassium level and whether kidney function is normal or not.
-Sometimes I have urine potassium citrate with a low dose of thiazide diuretic – the latter to foster renal potassium loss.
+Sometimes I use a low dose of thiazide diuretic along with potassium citrate – the diuretic to foster renal potassium loss.
+This can enable patients to get more alkali without risk of raising serum potassium.

 In the intestinal diseases, sodium depletion may be great enough one wants to use sodium alkali.
 I prefer inexpensive sodium bicarbonate tablets bought over the counter, being cheap and easy to use.
 Two provide about 13 mEq of base.